 The Danish Agency for International Recruitment and Integration will not look at applications for residence permits if the applicant has not passed their Bachelor's degree.
 The process for handling an application for a residence permit takes approximately 60 days from the day the Agency has all the necessary information - including confirmation of a completed Bachelor's degree.

 When applying, you may have to prove your proficiency in either English or Danish, depending on the language of instruction used in the applied programme.
 You can read about the requirements here.

 Fulfilling the requirements is no guarantee for admission

 There are a limited number of study places in the programmes at University of Southern Denmark.
 This means that you aren’t guaranteed a study place just because you fulfill the entry requirements.
 If there are more qualified applicants than study places, we select the applicants with the highest level of qualification.
 You will find the selection criteria listed on the pages of each programme.

-Already have a Master’s?
+Already have a Master’s degree?

 If you already have a master’s degree from Denmark, it might not be possible for you to enroll in another master's programme.
 As a general rule you cannot be admitted to a new master's if your old degree is less than six years old and fully state financed.

 There are a number of cases that qualify for an exemption.
 You can apply for an exemption if you: